This DIY Kids Advent Calendar is easy to recreate and gives you plenty of room for hiding goodies for the countdown to Christmas…

 It’s a simple tradition that’s meant to bring a little excitement along the way like the elf on a shelf theme.

-DIY Kids Advent Calendar Materials
+DIY Kids Advent Calendar Materials and Tools

 This advent calendar features 24 mini cardboard houses made from boxes.
 It makes it really easy to store and reuse year after year since it’s durable and holds plenty of goodies!